Coolie (1983 Hindi film): Plot

 Iqbal and Sunny become friends, and both find love; Iqbal with a Christian girl Julie D'Costa and Sunny with his childhood sweetheart, Deepa.
 Meanwhile, Aslam has been imprisoned for a crime he did not commit.
 When he is finally let out, Julie tries to kill him in a graveyard because she thought he had murdered her father, John D'Costa, but, as the revolver is empty, she cannot fire.
 Aslam explains that Zafar had murdered her father, and framed Aslam, to which Julie believes him.
 Things are looking up, but the coolies uncover a banking and housing scandal against them.
 After a series of run-ins with the corrupt parties, Iqbal finds himself in a fight to the death with Zafar.
 Salma returns at a very pivotal scene in the film, during the election standoff between the communist workers under Iqbal and the capitalist lords under Zafar with her old memories intact and she publicly testifies against Zafar and how he destroyed her family.
-In the crowd is an old man, who turns out to be Iqbal's long-lost father Aslam.
-Also, Iqbal's uncle recognizes a birthmark on Sunny, proving that Sunny was indeed the son he thought he had lost in the great flood.
-The family is reunited, much to the fury of Zafar, who then proceeds to shoot Aslam but accidentally shoots and kills Iqbal's beloved mamu (maternal uncle) who cared for him in his youth.
+In the crowd is an old man, who turns out to be Iqbal's long-lost father Aslam, while Iqbal's uncle recognizes a birthmark on Sunny, proving that Sunny was indeed the son he thought he had lost in the great flood.
+The family is reunited, much to the fury of Zafar, who then proceeds to shoot Aslam but accidentally kills Iqbal's uncle.
 Zafar then abducts Salma.
-Iqbal and Sunny both chase after the evildoers, killing Mr. Puri (who dies from a heart attack due to the mental pressure of the chase) and Vicky (who falls out of Zafar's car and is run over by an oncoming truck) in the process, until Iqbal corners Zafar in a masjid.
-The holy shroud from the dargah shrine flies onto Iqbal's chest, and Iqbal defiantly faces Zafar with the belief in God's protection from harm with His name on his chest.
-He is shot several times by Zafar, but he continues to chase Zafar up the minaret, saying a part of the shahada with each shot.
+Iqbal and Sunny both chase after the evildoers, killing Mr. Puri (who dies from a heart attack due to the mental pressure of the chase) and Vicky (who falls out of Zafar's car and is run over by an oncoming truck) in the process, until Iqbal corners Zafar at Haji Ali Dargah.
+The holy shroud from the dargah flies onto Iqbal's chest, and Iqbal defiantly faces Zafar with the belief in God's protection from harm with His name on his chest.
+He is shot several times by Zafar, but he continues to chase Zafar up the minaret, saying a part of the azaan with each shot.
 With the last of his strength, he cries the takbir and pushes Zafar off the parapet, killing him instantly, and Iqbal collapses into his mother's arms.
 Coolies from all faiths pray hard for his recovery, and Iqbal recovers from his injuries to the joy of all.